-1. PCSX2: PCSX2 is an open source PS2 emulator for Microsoft Windows.
+PCSX2 is an open-source PS2 emulator for Microsoft Windows.
 This was the first PS2 emulator that brought the emulators to market and to competition.
-The latest versions of the application supports most of the games of PS2.
+The latest versions of the application support most of the games on PS2.
 The compatibility list is growing as it now widely support all the upcoming PS2 games.

 Configuring the PCSX2 might be difficult for someone initially, but while using it you will learn everything.
 Loading and unloading ROMs is very easy on PCSX2.
 PCSX2 is a great Play Station emulator and is easy to use once you get the hang of it.
 As it is in active development, you may find bugs; for which fixes are being released regularly.
 If you are a PS2 owner then you can enjoy your games on your PC by just saving the contents of game discs to .iso file.

 ePCSXe is yet another free PSX emulator for Windows. ePCSXe is a friend of PCSX2.
 The ePCSXe community is active and the forums help you out in solving your configuration problems and you can report bugs here too.
-One of the best feature of ePCSXe is its easy to use interface – you can easily configure ePCSXe and you can directly start playing games.
+One of the best features of ePCSXe is its easy-to-use interface – you can easily configure ePCSXe and you can directly start playing games.

 There are lots of interesting features in ePCSXe, many different from those of PCSX2. ePCSXe has the ability to support plugins for video, audio and also offered CD-ROM support.
 When you first initialize the emulator, it shows you a wizard that makes your configuration process easy to use.
 It will guide you step by step. ePCSXe showed excellent performance and the plugin enhanced it more.
 Click here to download ePCSXe.